-4 - Portfolio Holdings - shall include the following information:

-- Present book value and current market value for all securities held - List of individual securities by: - Standard and Poors sectors for domestic equities - o Country and by industry within country for international equities - Sector for domestic fixed income - Country for international equities and global bonds
+- 4 Portfolio Holdings shall include the following information: - Present book value and current market value for all securities held - List of individual securities by: - Standard and Poor's sectors for domestic equities - o Country and by sector or industry within country for international equities - Sector for domestic fixed income - o Country for emerging market debt and global bonds

-Quarterly Reporting Requirements 1 through 4 are due 30 calendar days following quarter-end.
+Quarterly Reporting Requirements 1 through 4 are due 30 calendar days following quarterend.
 These four reports may be combined into one document and should be sent via email.